Serviced accommodation

+In India, serviced accommodation providers such as Elo House offer furnished residential stays with amenities and services designed for short-term and extended-stay guests, including business travellers, families, and individuals requiring temporary accommodation.

 Market trends and growth

 Research indicates continued growth in the serviced accommodation sector in recent years.
 According to a 2024 report by Savills, between 2021 and 2023, the UK’s extended stay sector recorded an average annual revenue per available room (RevPAR) 27.5% higher than that of traditional hotels, highlighting strong performance as business travel patterns evolved and more professionals sought alternative lodging solutions.

 Generational research also shows a growing preference for non-hotel accommodation among Gen Z travellers, with 72% reporting that they have stayed in non-hotel accommodation for business travel, up from 48% of Millennials, according to joint research conducted by Situ and YouGov in 2025.

 The rise of remote and hybrid work models has also played a key role in boosting demand for temporary, flexible living arrangements with amenities suited to remote working.

 Regulatory challenges

 Serviced accommodation, like other forms of short-term rentals, faces a variety of regulatory challenges in many locations.
 Local governments often introduce zoning laws, licensing requirements, and taxation policies to address concerns related to housing availability and the impact of short-term rentals on local communities.
 These regulations vary significantly between cities and countries.

 In cities like New York, short-term rental laws can affect serviced accommodation providers.
 For example, Local Law 18 in New York City imposes restrictions on the number of days a property can be rented out for short-term stays, as well as safety regulations and insurance requirements.
 Similarly, in Paris, short-term rental properties must be registered with local authorities, and fines can be imposed on landlords who fail to comply with these regulations.

 Such regulations are an ongoing consideration for serviced accommodation providers, as they must navigate local legal frameworks to ensure compliance and avoid potential penalties.